core-wg/comi/draft-ietf-core-comi.md

 #### Post example {#post-example}

 The example uses the interface list from module ietf-interfaces {{RFC7223}}.
-This example creates a new list instance within the interface list (SID = 1533):
+This example creates a new list instance within the interface list (SID = 1533), while assuming the datastore resource is hosted on the CoAP server with DNS name example.com and with path /ds.
+The path /ds is an example location that is assumed to have been discovered using request similar to {{discovery-ex-ds}}.

 ~~~~
-REQ: POST <example.com/path/to/the/data/store/resource/X9>
+REQ: POST <coap://example.com/ds/X9>
      (Content-Format: application/yang-data+cbor)
 {
   1533 : [